rotundasoftware/backbone.viewOptions/README.md

 ## Methods and Properties

-#### `Backbone.ViewOptions.add( view, optionsDeclarationsProperty )`
+#### `Backbone.ViewOptions.add( view, [ optionsDeclarationsProperty ] )`

-Initialize the view plugin on a view class or instance. `Backbone.ViewOptions.add( Backbone.View.prototype )` will make the plugin available on all backbone views.
-Providing ```optionsDeclarationsProperty``` configures which of the view's properties holds the options declarations and should be set to a non-default value for backbone versions less than 1.1.0.
+Initialize the view plugin on a view class or instance. `Backbone.ViewOptions.add( Backbone.View.prototype )` will make the plugin available on all backbone views. `optionsDeclarationsProperty` specifies which view property holds the options declarations array and defaults to `"options"`.
+(If using Backbone < 1.1.0, specify another value to as older version of Backbone overwrite `view.options`.)

-#### optionsDeclarationsProperty array
+#### view.options (or view[ optionsDeclarationsProperty ])

 The "optionDeclarationsProperty" array defaults to `view.options`, but can be configured (see `Backbone.ViewOptionsAdd()`).
 Each element in the array must be a string or an object.
 * A string element simply white-lists the name of an option that should be attached to the view when it is supplied in `view.setOptions()`'s `optionsHash` (see below).
 The name may optionally be followed by an exclamation mark, which indicates a "required" option.